Colorado Privacy Act (CPA)

 Correct any incorrect data

-Colorado consumers have the right to correct any inaccuracies in the data collected about them.
+Colorado consumers have the right to correct inaccuracies in data collected about them.

 Delete personal data